Max-Bustamante69/Pagui-wiki/README.md

-# pagui-kyc-backend
+# pagui-kyc-wiki
-Respository where the backend for the  Pagui KYC web app  will be developed
+Respository where the WIKI for the  Pagui KYC web app  will be developed